haqq-network/haqq-wallet/docs/developer-mode.md

 Debug WebView contents on Android emulator or device using Chrome DevTools:

-1. Enable developer mode.
+1. Enable developer mode in Haqq Wallet.
-2. Start app with React Native WebView in Android emulator or device.
+2. Start Haqq Wallet and open any page with Web3 Browser in Android emulator or device.
+3. (If you using emulator skip this step) Connect device via usb to your computer.
-3. Open `chrome://inspect/#devices` on Chrome.
+4. Open `chrome://inspect/#devices` on Chrome.
-4. Select device on left, select "Inspect" on WebView contents to debug.
+5. Select device on left, select "Inspect" on WebView contents to debug.

 **Note:** Enable `USB debugging` in device settings: `Settings > System > About Phone > Developer options > enable USB debugging`.